Myanmar national under-20 football team

 Myanmar national under-20 football team is the under-20 football team of Myanmar.
 It was known as the Burma national youth football team before 1989.
 During a ten-year span between 1961 and 1970, Burma thoroughly dominated the U-19/U-20 Asian Cup, reaching the finals eight times and winning the tournament seven times.

 The team participated in 2014 AFC U-19 Championship and qualified for the 2015 FIFA U-20 World Cup in New Zealand after reaching the semi-finals stage.
-This was the debut appearance of the team in the World Cup competition.
+This was the début appearance of the team in the World Cup competition.